 Finally, don’t forget that the role of the auditor is not to find as many faults as you can.
 Non-conformities will inevitably be raised during audits, but don’t forget to give praise and positive feedback when you see it.
 Don’t worry if you don’t find any non-conformities – it is possible that a site or department is very good and are exceeding expectations.

 I hope you find this post useful, as usual feel free to comment below.
-If you would like any help and support with auditor training and development please get in touch or visit our web-site.
+If you would like any help and support with auditor training and development please get in touch.